Wonton Soup: Proof Structures Under Interventions

 • z3

 Run-level schemas are shared (run_config.json, run_status.json, summary.json.gz), and backend-specific capabilities are explicit via run_status.json flags plus file-presence checks.
-That means a downstream consumer can fail loud on unavailable artifact families instead of guessing.
+A downstream consumer can fail loud on unavailable artifact families instead of guessing.

 This contract matters for mixed analyses.
 For example, ged_search_graph is meaningful only when a true search graph exists; external solver traces may map to ged_trace_graph or proof-object families instead.
 Capability flags and validity metadata keep those distinctions visible.